pekermilas/Coursera_Capstone/Capstone_Project_TheBattleOfNeighborhoods/Final_Report.md

 city.
 This is why two boroughs of NYC, namely Brooklyn and Queens are gaining popularity as alternative residential areas among newcomers to NYC.[1],[3]

-Both of these boroughs are known to offer relatively lower rental prices and efficient enough transportation to Manhattan.
-They are also famous for having highly diverse multicultural environments, offering their residents spectacular views of the iconic skyline of NYC, and a colorful social life with dining places and nightlife.
+There are many magazine articles about the comparison of these two boroughs for the movers.
+According to these articles Queens and Brooklyn both offer relatively lower rental prices and efficient enough transportation to Manhattan.
+They are also wll known to have highly diverse multicultural environments, providing their residents spectacular views of the iconic skyline of NYC, and a colorful social life with dining places and nightlife.
 [1],[2]

-Although there are many magazine articles about the comparison of these two boroughs of NYC, finding a quantitative comparison is very hard to find.
-Threfore, my project will be a quantitative comparison of the two areas in terms of venue types and their quantities.
+Although summaries of essential features of Queens and Brooklyn and reports pointing out their qualitative similarities are very common, a quantitative comparison of these boroughs is not easy to find.
+Therefore, I would like to provide a relatively straightforward quantitative comparison of Brooklyn and Queens.
+To keep it simple, I will essentially analyze food, arts & entertainment, and college & university venues.

 [1] https://metropolismoving.com/blog/brooklyn-vs-queens/